DaveahamLincoln/mcdi-jiradocs/docs/setup.md

 At this stage, your account is set up, but you will only see the default projects which are available to all users.
 This is normal, as IT cannot assign permissions to users until their account has been created for security reasons.

-Once you have reached this screen, please notify IT that you have set up your account, and you will be granted the permissions outlined on your permissions slip in short order.
+Once you have reached this screen, please notify IT that you have set up your account, and you will receive your assigned permissions as soon as possible.

 While you wait, please feel free to browse the other documentation provided on this site.